eng-MohamedFayed/Multithreading/README.md

-# dataScience
+# OS
-###This is going to contain my data science project on the fake bills and to identify it
+### This is going to contain my OS projects on multithreading and all